 A food allergy reaction happens when the immune system attacks a food protein that it mistakes as a threat to the body.
 Symptoms may include itching or swelling of the mouth, throat, face or skin; trouble breathing; and stomach pain, diarrhea, nausea or vomiting.
 A severe food allergy can be life threatening.

 To confirm a food allergy and avoid unnecessary dietary restrictions, a diagnosis should be made by a doctor.
 You should not diagnose yourself or your child with a food allergy.
 The only way to prevent a food allergy reaction is to completely avoid the food and any product that may contain it as an ingredient.

-The National Institute of Allergy and Infectious Diseases reports that five percent of children in the U.S. have a food allergy.
-The most common food allergies in children are milk, eggs, peanuts, tree nuts, soy and wheat.
-These foods, along with fish and shellfish, account for 90 percent of all food allergy reactions (among children and adults).
-While your child may outgrow milk, egg or soy allergies, food allergies to peanuts, tree nuts, fish and shellfish tend to be lifelong.
+It is estimated that eight percent of children in the U.S. have a food allergy.
+The most common food allergies in children are peanuts, milk, shellfish and tree nuts.
+These foods, along with egg, fish, soy and wheat, account for 90 percent of all food allergy reactions (among children and adults).
+While your child may outgrow milk, egg, soy or wheat allergies, food allergies to peanuts, tree nuts, fish and shellfish tend to be lifelong.

 Tips for Reducing a Child's Risk of Developing Food Allergies